Auguste Bonheur: Life

 Bonheur preferred the traditional and detailed painting style and received his education at his father's atelier.
 Bonheur exhibited at the Salon of 1845.
 In 1852 he won a third-class medal for his landscapes Côtes de Brageac (Cantal) and Environs of Mauriac (Cantal), and a first-class medal in 1861.
 In the 1860s he made a trip to Scotland.
 His Highland Scene with Cattle in the Victoria and Albert Museum of 1863 depicts the scenery of the Scottish lochs.

-Bonheur married and had a son named Raymond, who became a music composer and a close friend of André Gide and confidant of Claude Debussy.
+Bonheur married and had a son named Raymond, who became a music composer and a close friend of André Gide and confidant of Claude Debussy (Debussy’s Prélude à l'après-midi d'un faune is dedicated to Raymond Bonheur).
 In 1856 Bonheur's painting Mountain Scenery in the Auvergne: Early Morn was shown in Liverpool as part of an exhibition of French painting, along with other works by Auguste and Rosa.
 This may be the same painting as The Ruins of the Château d’Apchon, exhibited at the Salon in 1853, and purchased by the French minister of the interior on the advice of Rosa.
 The minister's painting was bought in 1868 by George Holt of Sudley House under the title Landscape, Auvergne, and is still on display there.